oSoc17/code9000/hardware/README.md

 	- Add this line at the end of the file: ```@reboot sh /path/to/launcher.sh > /path/to/cronlog 2>&1```
 	- Close the file using CTRL+X (Nano editor)
 	- You should see a message that a new entry was added to the crontab jobs
-7. Reboot the Raspberry Pi using ```sudo reboot```
+8. Reboot the Raspberry Pi using ```sudo reboot```

-8. If everything goes well, you should see a message in the terminal that we're looking now for birds.
+9. If everything goes well, you should see a message in the terminal that we're looking now for birds.

-9. To save power, you can disable the HDMI display by adding ```DISABLE reboot``` to the crontab (explained in 6).
+10. To save power, you can disable the HDMI display by adding ```@reboot /opt/vc/bin/tvservice -o``` to the crontab (explained in 6).
 This setting doesn't survive a reboot.

+### II.Battery Guard (Arduino)

+1. Build the hardware from the schematic below:
+	SCHEMATIC HERE
+	*Tip: You can measure the voltage dividers output to check if the circuit is correctly build.*

+2. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and install it.

+3. Open the ```powerManager.ino``` script in the Arduino IDE.

+4. Configure the script according to your configuration.

+5. Flash it on your Arduino.
+This script is tested **only** on the Arduino UNO R3.

+### III.
+Solar panels & charger